auerlab/vcf-split/README.md

 server using two cores, with three runs of about 45,000 samples each.
 Using the default limit of 10,000 output files did not take much longer, as there was less competition for disk access.
-45,000 was determined to be near optimal by trial-and-error.
+45,000 was determined to be near optimal by trial-and-error on a FreeBSD workstation with a small ZFS RAID-Z array.
+Other hardware, operating systems and filesystems may differ significantly in the number of samples they can write in parallel.

 Note that if running multiple vcf-split processes in parallel on a cluster using the same file server, you may need to reduce the number of samples